-Habitat for Humanity of the San Juans serves Montrose, Ouray and San Miguel counties and is currently planning new construction on triplexes in both Montrose and Ridgway, which will bring their total new home construction to 58 homes since 1991.
+Habitat for Humanity of the San Juans serves Montrose, Ouray and San Miguel counties and is currently planning and building new construction on homes in both Montrose and Ridgway, which will bring their total new home construction to 58 homes since 1991.

 Naturally, more volunteers are always needed and the entire community is encouraged to make an impact with these four families.
 “When you support Habitat, you’re helping neighbors achieve a simple, healthier and better life,” said Pizzarusso.